donborkowskij/snake-II/README.md

-# snake-first-programming-practise
+# Snake-first-programming-practise

-Simple snake game
+Simple Snake game

-Arrow keys to control the snake.
+Arrow keys to control the Snake.
 To get to the next lvl you need to eat 10 apples.
-You can buy colors of the snake using apples and earn achievements.
+You can buy colors of the Snake using apples and earn Achievements.

 Done on windows 10 using SFML in Clion